Headphones, headsets, earphones and earbuds – what is the difference after all?

 Headphones is a term used for a device that features two drivers connected by a headband and worn over the head.
-It is also used as an umbrella term that encompasses all the other terms.
+It’s also used as an umbrella term that encompasses all the other terms.

 Headsets are basically headphones with microphones.

-Earbuds are small devices that fit directly into the ear canal.
+Earbuds are small devices which fit directly into the ear canal.

-And earphones can be anything and everything depending on who you’re asking, so we avoid using the term.
+Earphones can be anything and everything depending on who you ask, so we avoid using the term.

 If you’re in need of a new pair of cans to take your music listening experience to the next level, chances are you already have a basic idea of what you need.

-This may not include a specific model – that’s where our product reviews come in – but you likely know the shape of the device you want.
+This may not include a specific model (that’s where our product reviews come in quite handy) but you likely know the shape of the device you want.
 It might be a pair of headphones or earbuds or perhaps even a headset.
-Or it could be earphones, in-ear headphones, over-ear headphones, or something else.
+Or it could be earphones, in-ear headphones, over-ear headphones or something else entirely.

-If you’re having trouble following this, don’t worry.
-Honestly, we would have an easier time getting our meaning across if we called them a pair of earcups attached to a headband, a pair of earcups attached to a headband with a microphone sticking out of one earcup, or a pair of those tiny earpieces that you stick inside your ear canal.
+If you’re not following, don’t worry.
+Honestly, we would have an easier time getting our meaning across if we called them a pair of earcups attached to a headband, a pair of earcups attached to a headband with a microphone sticking out of one earcup or a pair of those tiny earpieces that you stick inside your ear canal.

-These descriptions may sound stupid, but ironically, using them is at times less likely to result in misunderstandings than using official terminology like headphones and earphones and so on.
+Things would be much simpler that way.
+These descriptions may sound stupid but, ironically enough, using them is at times less likely to result in misunderstandings than using official terminology like headphones and earphones and so on.

-And the reason for this is simple: there is no one universally agreed-upon paradigm cataloging these audio devices to which everyone must adhere.
+The reason for this is simple: there is no universally agreed-upon paradigm cataloging these audio devices to which everyone must adhere.

-So when one person says earphone two different listeners could quite conceivably imagine two different devices: on-ear headphones and in-ear headphones.
-And it wouldn’t surprise us if there was a third option that we didn’t consider.
+So, when someone says “earphone” two different listeners could quite conceivably imagine two different devices: on-ear headphones and in-ear headphones.
+It wouldn’t surprise us if there was even a third option we forgot to consider.

-Therefore we’d like to set the record straight by establishing the terminology we use and why.
-This is the most popular use of these terms so it should set you up for most situations, but just know that this is not an exact science so some people may use other definitions; nothing we can do about that…
+Therefore, we’re here to set the record straight by establishing the terminology we use and why.
+This is the most popular use of these terms so it should set you up for most situations, but just know that again, this is not an exact science, so some people may use other definitions; nothing we can do about that…

 Table of ContentsShow

 The most basic term that all the others stem from is headphones.
-This term is almost universally used to denote a device that features a pair of drivers connected by a headband that’s used for music listening by placing on top of one’s head.
+This term is almost universally used to denote a device that features a pair of drivers connected by a headband, and which is used to listen to music when placed on top of one’s head.
 It’s also used as an umbrella term that encompasses everything we’ll mention in this article.